-There is a particular investigation of physical modalities that suggest a letting-go of physical control and a heightening of all the senses.
-As an ensemble, the class explores imaginative states such as ‘Creating Drunk‘ and ‘Creating Blind‘ that help the actor deal with the imaginary world in a profoundly sensual way.
+Movement II investigates the physical processes that suggest a letting-go of physical control and a heightening of all the senses.
+As an ensemble, the class explores imaginative states such as ‘Creating Drunk‘ and ‘Creating Blind‘ that help you deal with the imaginary world in a profoundly sensual way.
 Again, this is a tool for promoting clarity of contact and effortlessness in how the body processes experience into behavior.
-The vocabulary and technique of achieving this overall state of release that evolves into an ensemble project – allowing the actor for the first time to consider relationships, circumstances, and character.
-The actor is continually assisted to the releasing of tension and idiosyncratic habits so that less and less clutter stands between the actor and the imaginary world.
+The vocabulary and technique of achieving this overall state of release evolves into an ensemble project – allowing the actor, for the first time, to consider relationships, circumstances, and character.
+The teacher continually invites you to release tension and idiosyncratic habits so that less and less clutter stands between you and the imaginary world.

-Over time, the actor changes the association with contact from something to be avoided to something to be embraced.
-As a group, actors are brought to reflect on their discoveries and experiences and are assisted in articulating what is positive about their journey but also what is challenging.
-As the semester progresses, the actor is introduced to the most basic vocabulary of alignment, which will be further discussed in Movement III.
+Over time, you change the association with contact from something to be avoided, to something to be embraced.
+As a group, the ensemble reflects on their discoveries and experiences and are assisted in articulating what is positive about their journey.
+And what is challenging.
+As the semester progresses, you are introduced to the most basic vocabulary of alignment, which will be further discussed in Movement III.